Milestone 3: Heroes feature

 The

-destroys a routed component when it is no longer needed and the injected ActivatedRoute
+ActivatedRoute and its observables are insulated from the Router itself.
+The Router destroys a routed component when it is no longer needed and the injected ActivatedRoute dies with it.

 Feel free to unsubscribe anyway.
 It is harmless and never a bad practice.